Bredt's rule

+In organic chemistry, Bredt's rule is the empirical observation that bridged molecules tend only to possess a double bond at the bridgehead in large ring systems.
+The rule is named after Julius Bredt, who first discussed it in 1902 and codified it in 1924.

-In organic chemistry, an anti-Bredt molecule is a bridged molecule with a double bond at the bridgehead.
-Bredt's rule is the empirical observation that such molecules only form in large ring systems.
-For example, two of the following norbornene isomers violate Bredt's rule, and are too unstable to prepare:
+An anti-Bredt molecule is a moecule which does not follow Bredt's rule.
+For example, two of the following norbornene isomers violate Bredt's rule and are too unstable to prepare: